CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 > 3a1. myPotato shows an error message<br>
   Use case resumes at Step 2

-#### Use case: Undo a task
+#### Use case: Undo previous command

 **MSS**

-1. User requests to show the list of deleted tasks
+1. User requests to show the list of all tasks
 2. myPotato shows the list of tasks
-3. User requests to undo a task
+3. User requests to undo a previous add/ delete/ edit/ clear command
-4. myPotato brings the task back to the to do list
-Use case ends.
+4. myPotato update the list back to the previous version before the most recent command Use case ends.

 **Extension**

 2a.
-The given task is invalid
+No previous command found

-> 2a1. myPotato shows an error message
-  Use case resumes at step 2
+> 2a1. myPotato shows an "No previous command found" message Use case resumes at step 2

 #### Use case: Save TaskList